Every year, hundreds of people in Ludhiana undergo Arthroplasty or joint replacement surgery.

 Nowadays, more and more people in the age group of 45 to 65 years are undergoing arthroplasty.

 People want more active lives.
-Not only knees but other kinds of joint replacement has also increased – shoulder, hip, ankle, elbow, and wrists.
+Not only knees but other kinds of joint replacement have also increased – shoulder, hip, ankle, elbow, and wrists.

 At Eva Orthopedic Care Centre, the most advanced techniques, newest methods, and joint materials are applied.